 The gift of nice coffee is classic, but how about the gift of five pounds of coffee all at once?
 An airplane-pillow-size five-pounder of Stumptown’s crowd-pleasing Hair Bender costs $75, lasts about a month in a two-person coffee-loving household, and is most likely fresher than what you find at grocery stores.

 Mix with some sparking wine and a splash of soda for a pre-dinner beverage that goes great with prosciutto and fancy Parmesan.

-For the Person Who Was Forced to Learn to Cook During Lockdown
+For the Dad Who Was Forced to Learn to Cook During Lockdown

-Tasty, bright-tasting olive oil that they won’t mind displaying on their counter.
+Delicious, bright-tasting olive oil that he won’t mind displaying on his counter.

-They can use this noodle kit to make their own (they can literally hand pull them before their very eyes).
-It comes with everything they’ll need to make Xian Famous Foods’ famous spice numbing dish.
+He can use this noodle kit to make his own.
+It comes with everything he’ll need to make Xian Famous Foods’ famous numbing-spice dish.

-This new tinned-fish company started by Becca Millstein and Caroline Goldfarb is fun, playful, stylish, and tasty and does limited-edition drops.
-Their salmon is already sold out, but you can still get the tuna.
+This new-ish tinned-fish company started by Becca Millstein and Caroline Goldfarb is fun, playful, stylish, and tasty and does limited-edition drops.
+A tuna sandwich never felt so exciting.

-Made in collaboration with New Hampshire artisan Linny Kenney, these hand-dyed vegetable-tanned leather gloves are meant to age beautifully while protecting your hands from hot surfaces.
+Made in collaboration with New Hampshire artisan Linny Kenney, these hand-dyed vegetable-tanned leather gloves are meant to age beautifully while protecting his hands from hot surfaces.